 Lead-in-Blood Values - A Declining Trend

 These site efforts paid off.
-Emissions dropped well below the norm and lead-in blood levels reached a record low in 2019 at 2.9 µg/dl.
-In June 2022, the average test result was 3.03 micrograms per deciliter of blood (µg/dl), comparable to 2.91 µg/dl in October and below both the new local standard and the U.S. Centers for Disease Control’s (CDC) globally adopted reference value of 3.5µg/dl.
+Emissions dropped well below the norm and lead-in blood levels reached a record low in the autumn of 2023, when the average value fell to 2.25 µg/dl, improving an earlier record in 2019 at 2.9 µg/dl.
+The level is below both the new local standard and the U.S. Centers for Disease Control’s (CDC) globally adopted reference value of 3.5µg/dl.

 The green zone - A long-term sustainable solution